A tale of two emergencies - the interplay of sovereign debt and climate crises in the global south

 Our latest report focuses on the climate emergency and how it has become a wider focus of policy discussions around debt, as extreme climatic events and environmental hazards increase both the cost of borrowing and the risk of debt crises in countries in the global south that are often already bearing large external debt stocks.

-The climate emergency has become a wider focus of policy discussions around debt, as extreme climatic events and environmental hazards increase both the cost of borrowing and the risk of debt crises in countries in the global south that are often already bearing large external debt stocks.
+The climate emergency has become a wider focus of policy discussions around debt, as natural disasters increase both the cost of borrowing and the risk of debt crises in countries in the global south that are often already bearing large external debt stocks.
 Similarly, unsustainable debt levels can mean less fiscal space and opportunities to face the challenges of adaptation and mitigation, as well as to recover from loss and damage after a climate disaster.
+In this context, the need to transition globally towards a more sustainable and equitable economy will not be possible without sustainable, responsible and fair climate finance, as well as finance for transition that does not exacerbate debt vulnerabilities in the global south.
+In a nutshell, climate justice will not be possible without economic and debt justice.

 Click here to read the full report.